 Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group B.1.5 • The remuneration committee should be provided with sufficient resources to discharge its duties. √ Independent professional advice will be brought to supplement internal resources where appropriate.
+Code Provisions Compliance Corporate Governance Practices adopted by the Group B.1.5 The remuneration committee should be provided with sufficient resources to discharge its duties. √ Independent professional advice will be bought to supplement internal resources where appropriate.
 Recommended Best Practices B.1.6 A significant proportion of executive directors' remuneration should be linked to corporate and individual performance.
 Details of remuneration of Executive Directors are disclosed on an individual basis in the annual report.
 A significant proportion of the compensation of Executive Directors and senior management is based on individual performance and the financial performance of the Group.
-C C.1 ACCOUNTABILITY AND AUDIT Financial Reporting Code Principle The Board should present a bar performance, position and prospec lanced, clear ar nd comprehensible assessment of the company's C.1.1 • Management to provide explanation and information to the board as will enable the board to make an informed assessment of the financial and other information put forward to the board for approval. √ Directors are provided with a review of the Group's major business activities and detailed financial information on a quarterly basis.
+C C.1 ACCOUNTABILITY AND AUDIT Financial Reporting Code Principle The Board should present a ba performance, position and prospec lanced, clear ar nd comprehensible assessment of the company's C.1.1 Management to provide explanation and information to the board as will enable the board to make an informed assessment of the financial and other information put forward to the board for approval.
+Directors are provided with a review of the Group's major business activities and detailed financial information on a quarterly basis.
 C.1.2 • The directors should acknowledge in the Corporate Governance Report their responsibility for preparing the accounts. √ The Directors annually acknowledge their responsibility for preparing the financial statements of the Group.

-Code Ref.
-Code Provisions Compliance Corporate Governance Practices adopted by the Group The Companies Ordinance requires the Directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company and of the Group as at the end of the financial year and of their respective profit or loss for the year then ended.
-In preparing the financial statements, the Directors are required to: • A statement by the auditors regarding their reporting responsibilities in the auditors' report on the financial statements. √ fraud and other irregularities.
-The Auditors' Report states auditors' reporting responsibilities. • Unless it is inappropriate to assume that the company will continue in business, the directors should prepare the accounts on a going concern basis, with supporting assumptions or qualifications as necessary. √ Directors are not aware of any matters and uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.
+Corporate Governance Practices Code Ref.
+Code Provisions Compliance adopted by the Group The Companies Ordinance requires the Directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the Company and of the Group as at the end of the financial year and of their respective profit or loss for the year then ended.
+In preparing the financial statements, the Directors are required to: select suitable accounting policies and apply them on a consistent basis, making judgments and estimates that are prudent, fair and reasonable; state the reasons for any significant departure from accounting standards; and prepare the financial statements on a going concern basis, unless it is not appropriate to assume that the Company and the Group will continue in business for the foreseeable future.
+The Directors are responsible for keeping proper accounting records, for safeguarding the assets of the Company and the Group and for taking reasonable steps for the prevention of fraud and other irregularities.
+A statement by the auditors regarding their reporting responsibilities in the auditors' report on the financial statements. √ The Auditors' Report states auditors' reporting responsibilities.
+Unless it is inappropriate to assume that the company will continue in business, the directors should prepare the accounts on a going concern basis, with supporting assumptions or qualifications as necessary. √ Directors are not aware of any matters and uncertainties that may cast significant doubt upon the Company's ability to continue as a going concern.